 Note:

 The data categories differ with respect to defaults.
-This is due to existing standards and practices.
+This difference is due to existing standards and practices.
 It is common practice for example that information about translation refers only to textual content of an element.
 Thus, the default selection for the Translate data category is the textual content.

 8.2 Translate